Probabilistic reachable sets of stochastic nonlinear systems with contextual uncertainties: Introduction

+This work addresses the challenge of computing probabilistic reachable sets for stochastic nonlinear systems with contextual uncertainties.
+The contributions of this paper are summarized as follows: Firstly, a novel formulation of the optimization problems to compute probabilistic reachable sets that account for contextual chance constraints is proposed.
+Then, approximate problems with contextual chance constraints using a conditional density estimation-based resampling strategy and establish theoretical results that quantify the solution quality.
+The proposed probabilistic reachable set computation algorithm employs conditional density estimation and a resampling strategy, drawing inspiration from machine learning and the concept of conditional density ratio estimation \cite{Biau, Doring}.

+We show that the optimal value and solution of the approximate problem converge to the original problem, with probability one as the number of data points and resampling points increases to infinite (Theorems \ref{theo:convergence_tild_bbP_k} and~\ref{theo:almost_uniform_convergence}).
+A feasibility result (Theorem \ref{theo:finite_samples_feasibility}) is also demonstrated, proving that a feasible solution to the approximate problem is feasible to the original problem, with high probability, as the number of resampling points increases.
+We estimate the required resampling-point number to yield a lower bound and feasibility for the original problem.
 Through a numerical example, we compare our proposed method against various existing approaches, demonstrating its superior ability to mitigate the bias typically associated with sample-based approximations, even in scenarios that do not directly account for conditional probabilities.

-The remainder of this paper is organized as follows: Section \ref{sec:problem} gives the formulation of the addressed problem and explains the challenging issue of the problem after introducing the system with contextual uncertainties; Section \ref{sec:proposed} presents the proposed algorithm with the analysis of almost uniform convergence and probability feasibility with finite samples; Section \ref{sec:numerical_example} gives the results of numerical examples for validation the proposed algorithm; Finally, some conclusions are drawn in Section \ref{sec:conclusions}.